MCJOHN974/smart-pointers/README.md

 # smart-pointers
-my implementation of smart pointers in C++
+My implementation of smart pointers in C++.
+It satisfies C++ standard in my best knowledge.